kelsieeringarcia/ShodanScanner/README.md

 ## Objective:
 Build a Python CLI tool that interacts with the Shodan free API (using the requests library) to retrieve and display information about internet-connected devices.
 The project will reinforce API interaction, JSON parsing, error handling, and basic object-oriented design principles.

+## Folder Structure

+- ShodanClient.py

+This should be a client that uses the Python Requests library to avoid relying on SDKs (less dependecy vulnerabilities): https://pypi.org/project/requests/

+- shodan_tests.py

+This will be where we write unit tests to make sure our ShodanClient.py is functioning correctly.

 ### Project Use Cases (CLI Tool)

 - Use Case 1: Basic Search Query